mehulagg/gitlab/doc/administration/maintenance_mode/index.md

 it is recommended that you disable all cron jobs except for those related to Geo.

 You can monitor queues and disable jobs in **Admin Area > Monitoring > Background Jobs**.

+### Incident management

+During Maintenance Mode, [Incident management](../../operations/incident_management/) functions will be limited.
+The creation of [alerts](../../operations/incident_management/alerts.md) and [incidents](../..//operations/incident_management/incidents.md#incident-creation) will be paused entirely.
+Notifications and paging on alerts and incidents will therefore be disabled.

 ### Geo secondaries